adess23/da-academy/README.md

 ### Handling Advanced Developers

-Developers that move faster than average can go ahead and complete as much exercises as wanted.
+- Developers that move faster than average can go ahead and complete as much exercises as wanted.
 Additional tools or frameworks can be used if you think that's necessary.

+- If a developer has already experience with one tool or concept (for instance, Python) , the theory of that level may be skipped.
+However, it's desirable to complete the exercises assigned to it in order to have proof of expertise at the moment of the final evaluation.

 → [index](#index)